bryancampbell/golang-pres/test/README.md

 ## Features

-GoLang has many built in frameworks for making sure your code is bugfree.
+GoLang has many built in frameworks for making sure your code is bug-free.

 * Testing
 * Benchmarking